ventus-ag/docs/_docs/tutorials/Install-databases.md

 # How install and set up such databases as the MySQL, PostgreSQL and Apache Cassandra NoSQL DB on Ubuntu system using Ventus Cloud
 {: .no_toc }
 ---

+Databases store information and its contents can be everything from product catalogs to repositories of customer information.

+In this tutorial, we’ll go over some of the most popular databases currently used such as MySQL, PostgreSQL and Apache Cassandra NoSQL DB on Linux VM in Ventus Cloud.

 ## Table of contents
 {: .no_toc .text-delta }

 * TOC
 {:toc}

-## Intoduction

-Databases store information and its contents can be everything from product catalogs to repositories of customer information.

-In this tutorial, we’ll go over some of the most popular databases currently used such as MySQL, PostgreSQL and Apache Cassandra NoSQL DB on Linux VM in Ventus Cloud.

 ## Prerequisites

 Before you can start this guide you will need to create a new Ubuntu server.
-To do this follow the instructions from the next quickstarts [Creating a new Linux VM using Ventus](<https://docs.ventuscloud.eu/docs/quickstarts/create-linux-vm-using-Ventus>).
+To do this follow the instructions from the next quickstarts [Create a Linux virtual machine](https://ventuscloud.eu/docs/quickstarts/create-linux-vm-using-Ventus).
 After creating you need to connect to your remote Ubuntu server using the ssh protocol and IP of this server and continue below.

 ## Install MySQL Server on Ubuntu